 - have decided that what they are going to do will produce long term changes for their lives or communities,

 - utilize some combination of the SDOP core strategies to promote justice, build solidarity, advance human dignity, advocate for economic equity,

 - will control the programs they own and will benefit from them directly.

 Partnerships are initiated by applications to the Self-Development of People Committee and are evaluated using Self-Development’s funding criteria and overarching SDOP program measures.

-If you have received a grant from SDOP, please see the required documents page to see what reports and documents you’ll need to complete.
+If you have received a grant from SDOP, please see the required documents page to see what documents you’ll need to submit for the payment.